rvl-lab-utoronto/backwards-reachability/index.md

   [toolbox]: https://www.cs.ubc.ca/~mitchell/ToolboxLS/

-  If you don't know how to install toolboxes in MATLAB you can find [basic MATLAB tutorials here][]{:target="_blank"} but I think you'd be better off just asking someone who knows MATLAB to spend 30 minutes showing you the basics.
+  If you don't know how to install toolboxes in MATLAB you can find [basic MATLAB tutorials here][]{:target="_blank"} but we think you'd be better off just asking someone who knows MATLAB to spend 30 minutes showing you the basics.

   Steps: